Insights

 Legal advice should always be sought when reviewing a Commercial or Retail Lease.

-A Real Estate lawyer will be better placed to advise you on the terms of the Lease and any terms that may negatively impact you or your business.
-They may also be able to make recommendations to better protect your interests.
+A Real Estate lawyer are better placed to advise you on the terms of the Lease and any terms that may negatively impact you or your business.
+They can also make recommendations to better protect your interests.

-At Burke & Associates Lawyers, our Real Estate Lawyers have the expertise to assist you in reviewing and advising on your Commercial Lease or Retail Lease.
-Please don’t hesitate to contact us to discuss your requirements.
+At Burke Lawyers, our Real Estate Lawyers have the expertise to assist you in reviewing and advising on your Commercial Lease or Retail Lease.
+Please contact us on +61 9822 8588 or email HERE to discuss your requirements.

 I would like to receive Burke Lawyers Newsletters